Oblivion (2013 film): Home media

 The DVD and Blu-ray for Oblivion became available online for pre-order in North America on April 24, 2013, just five days after its initial release in the region.
 One month later it was announced that the United Kingdom branch of Universal Studios would be releasing the film on home video in its region on August 6, 2013, with the on-demand version on August 18, 2013.
 The release was scheduled to be in both a standard and a SteelBook Limited Edition form.
 In June 2013, it was announced that the film would be released on home video in America also on August 6, 2013.
-The Blu-ray releases will feature commentary with Tom Cruise and director Joseph Kosinski, deleted scenes, M83's isolated score, and a series of making-of featurettes.
+The Blu-ray releases features commentary with Tom Cruise and director Joseph Kosinski, deleted scenes, M83's isolated score, and a series of making-of featurettes.
 The Blu-ray debuted at number 1 in sales for its opening week.

-On August 9, 2016, a 4K Blu-Ray edition was released.
+On August 9, 2016, the 4K Blu-Ray edition was released.